thehomedk/statamic-elasticsearch/README.md

       'fields' => [ ... 'status'],
     ],

- #### Multisite
 If you have multiple sites and wan't the search page to only return results from a specific site then you must add the `site` field to the index.
  The `site` field is an object so it must be transformed with the `handle` transformer.

     'public' => [